A catalogue of South Asian Manuscripts at the Bodleian Libraries

 Decoration

 A miniature of four-armed Gaṇeśa seated on a lotus flower.
-Framed by a red border, and set within an illuminated headpiece decorated with red flowers and green foliage.
+Framed by a thin red border, and set within an illuminated headpiece decorated with red flowers and green foliage.

 A miniature of four-headed and four-armed Brahma, seated on a lotus flower.
-Framed by a red border, and set within an illuminated headpiece decorated with red flowers and green foliage.
+Framed by a thin red border, and set within an illuminated headpiece decorated with red flowers and green foliage.

 A miniature of four-armed Viṣṇu embracing Lakṣmī, both seated on a lotus flower.
-Framed by a red border, and set within an illuminated headpiece decorated with red flowers and green foliage.
+Set within an illuminated headpiece decorated with red flowers and green foliage.

-A miniature of Śiva, facing Pārvatī, both seated.Framed by a red border, and set within an illuminated headpiece decorated with red flowers and green foliage.
+A miniature of Kṛṣṇa, seated on a lotus flower, facing a male figure.
+Framed by a thin red border, and set within an illuminated headpiece decorated with red flowers and green foliage.

-A miniature of Durgā with twelve hands, seated on a tiger.
+A miniature of standing Kṛṣṇa playing the flute to a milkmaid.
 Framed by a red border, and set within an illuminated headpiece decorated with red flowers and green foliage.

 Binding